 EY refers to the global organization, and may refer to one or more, of the member firms of Ernst & Young Global Limited, each of which is a separate legal entity.
 Ernst & Young Global Limited, a UK company limited by guarantee, does not provide services to clients.
-Information about how EY collects and uses personal data and a description of the rights individuals have under data protection legislation are available via eye.com/privacy.
+Information about how EY collects and uses personal data and a description of the rights individuals have under data protection legislation are available via ey.com/privacy.
 EY member firms do not practice law where prohibited by local laws.
-For more information about our organization, please visit eye.com/privacy.
-EY member firms do not practice law where prohibited by local laws.
-For more information about our organization, please visit eye.com/privacy.
+For more information about our organization, please visit ey.com.
 Ernst & Young LLP is a client-serving member firm of Ernst & Young Global Limited operating in the US.